 - Telephone and data connections on at least two walls for flexibility of furniture layout; - A minimum of one convenience outlet on each partition with additional outlets provided on partitions where furniture and equipment configurations will require additional power; - A door with a privacy lock or passage set.
-Carefully consider the need for locking doors; - A well-designed lighting system in accordance with Paragraph 3-6.5.1.
+Carefully consider the need for locking doors; - A well-designed lighting system in accordance with the paragraph entitled, "Lighting".
 Ensure the admission of natural daylight; and - Furniture systems or free-standing furniture, storage, ergonomic desk chair, and guest seating.
 Consider upgraded finishes for private offices.